New-Zealand-Cadet-Forces/op-refresh/scc.md

 </section>

-<p>Depending on their Corps, cadets have a number of courses available to them throughout their NZCF careers.
+<p class="page-item">Depending on their Corps, cadets have a number of courses available to them throughout their NZCF careers.
 These include both leadership (promotion) courses and specific skill training courses.
 Units also participate in regional and national skills competitions or regattas.</p>

 <img src="img/scc/1sailing0I2A5974.JPG" alt="Sea Cadet Regatta">